raspberrypilearning/fart-detector/WORKSHEET.md

 Firstly it is important for us to understand how this sensor works.
 The sensor is designed to measure air quality or rather how *contaminated* the air is.
 The datasheet for those of you who want it can be found [here](http://www.figarosensor.com/products/2600pdf.pdf).

 To summarise it has six holes to allow air to go inside.
 The air is then energised by a small heater which allows its electrical resistance to be measured.
 This is done by passing a low level of electricity across a small gap of energised air.
-Generally speaking the more contaminated the air is the less resistance it has and the better it will conduct electricity.
+Generally speaking the more contaminated the air is the less resistance it has and the better it will conduct electricity (like a variable resistor).
 The output of the sensor is therefore an analogue voltage that goes up and down according to how contaminated the air is.
 The more contaminants the higher the voltage output.

 ### Analogue vs Digital